nazavode/nazavode.github.io/content/post/aliasing.md

 ## The `restrict` qualifier

-Luckily the standard provides us a tool to tell the compiler **under our responsibility** that even two pointers could be legal aliases, we are actually guaranteeing that they aren't:
+Luckily the standard provides us a tool to tell the compiler **under our responsibility** that even if two pointers could be legal aliases, we are guaranteeing that they aren't:

 ```